-When the system enters the Sleep Mode, the high frequency system clock will always stop running.
+For all devices, when the system enters the Sleep or Idle Mode, the high frequency system clock will always stop running.
 The accompanying tables shows the relationship between the CLKMOD bit, the HALT instruction and the high/low frequency oscillators.
 The CLMOD bit can change normal or Slow Mode.